How to add your plugin to this repository

 • PEP8 & Python/QGIS guidelines compliance.

-• A README file and a LICENCE file are present.
+• A README file and a LICENSE file are present.

 • If some dependencies are not available in OSGeo4w Python, provide instructions on how to install them on Windows.